SweetMeh/Anki-Card-Templates/README.md

 Thus, the tag "ENEM/UECE::Humanas::História::Brasil::Brasil_império," for example, will be displayed as "Brasil Império".

 Just below, there are the following self-explanatory fields: Front, Back, Extra, and Tip.
-### Note about timer ⏱️
-The timer button is not synchronized with Anki's timer, so pausing it will not pause Anki's timer.
 # Front card on Desktop app:
 ![Captura de tela 2023-07-20 152349](https://github.com/SweetMeh/Anki-Card-Templates/assets/115176622/f1170ade-59d8-48b9-bb8d-53f1ef1e33e7)
 # Back card on Desktop app: